 Cyberthreats are constantly evolving and becoming increasingly sophisticated and complex, increasing the difficulty of detecting and successfully defending against them.
+Threat actors may also utilize emerging technologies, such as AI and machine learning.
 We may have no current capability to detect certain vulnerabilities or new attack methods, which may allow them to persist in the environment over long periods of time.
-Cyberthreats can have cascading impacts that unfold with increasing speed across our internal networks and systems and those of our partners and customers.
-Breaches of our facilities, network, or data security could disrupt the security of our systems and business applications, impair our ability to provide services to our customers and protect the privacy of their data, result in product development delays, compromise confidential or technical business information harming our reputation or competitive position, result in theft or misuse of our intellectual property or other assets, subject us to ransomware attacks, require us to allocate more resources to improve technologies or remediate the impacts of attacks, or otherwise adversely affect our business.
-We are also subject to supply chain cyberattacks where malware can be introduced to a software provider's customers, including us, through software updates.
+It may be difficult to determine the best way to investigate, mitigate, contain, and remediate the harm caused by a cyber incident.
+Such efforts may not be successful, and we may make errors or fail to take necessary actions.
+It is possible that threat actors, after establishing a foothold on an internal system without being detected, may gain access to other networks and systems.
+Cyber incidents and attacks can have cascading impacts that unfold with increasing speed across our internal networks and systems and those of our partners and customers.
+In addition, it may take considerable time for us to investigate and evaluate the full impact of incidents, particularly for sophisticated attacks.
+These factors may inhibit our ability to provide prompt, full, and reliable information about the incident to our customers, partners, and regulators, as well as the public.
+Breaches of our facilities, network, or data security can disrupt the security of our systems and business applications, impair our ability to provide services to our customers and protect the privacy of their data, result in product development delays, compromise confidential or technical business information harming our reputation or competitive position, result in theft or misuse of our intellectual property or other assets, subject us to ransomware attacks, require us to allocate more resources to improve technologies or remediate the impacts of attacks, or otherwise adversely affect our business.
+In addition, actions taken to remediate an incident could result in outages, data losses, and disruptions of our services.